christianpetri/kubernetes-maintenance-mode/README.md

 - Start Minikube cluster (Docker driver, 4 CPUs, 8GB RAM)
 - Build the Flask application Docker image
-- Deploy user and admin services to Kubernetes
+- Deploy user, admin, and Redis services to Kubernetes
 - Wait for all pods to be ready

 ### 3. Access the Application